-(1) Fees earned or paid in cash consist of:

-- for Dr. Blumenkranz, \$22,500 for serving as a member of our board since July 2020, \$3,750 for serving as a member of our compensation and talent strategy committee since July 2020, \$2,500 for serving as a member of nominating and corporate governance committee since July 2020 and \$2,500 for serving as a member of our research and development committee since July 2020. - for Mr. Bolte, \$45,000 for serving as a member of our board, \$10,000 for serving as a member of our audit committee and \$10,000 for serving as the chair of our nominating and corporate governance committee;

-- for Dr. Graves, \$45,000 for serving as a member of our board, \$25,000 for serving as our independent lead director, \$15,000 for serving as the chair of our compensation and talent strategy committee, \$5,000 for serving as a member of our research and development committee and \$10,000 for serving as a member of our special litigation committee; - for Ms. Henderson, \$45,000 for serving as a member of our board, \$20,000 for serving as the chair of our audit committee, \$5,000 for serving as a member of our nominating and corporate governance committee, \$7,500 for serving as a member of our compensation and talent strategy committee and \$20,000 for serving as the chair of our special litigation committee; and - for Dr. Roberts, \$45,000 for serving as a member of our board, \$5,000 for serving as a member of our nominating and corporate governance committee, \$10,000 for serving as a member of our audit committee, \$7,500 for serving as a member of our compensation and talent strategy committee and \$10,000 for serving as the chair of our research and development committee. - (2) The amounts reported in the "Stock Awards" and "Option Awards" columns reflect the aggregate fair value of share-based compensation awarded during the year computed in accordance with the provisions of ASC Topic 718.
-See Note 2 to our audited financial statements appearing in our Annual Report on Form 10-K for the year ended December 31, 2020, which was filed with the SEC on March 4, 2021, regarding assumptions underlying the valuation of equity awards.
-The awards to Dr. Blumenkranz were made in connection with his joining our board of directors in July 2020 and made following the effectiveness of the July 2020 amendment to our Non-Employee Director Compensation Policy (see the following section for further details).
-The awards to the other non-employee directors were made in connection with our 2020 annual meeting of stockholders.
+- (1) Fees earned or paid in cash consist of: - for Dr. Blumenkranz, \$45,000 for serving as a member of our board, \$10,000 for serving as a member of our compensation and talent strategy committee, \$5,000 for serving as a member of nominating and corporate governance committee and \$5,000 for serving as a member of our research and development committee. - for Mr. Bolte, \$45,000 for serving as a member of our board, \$10,000 for serving as a member of our audit committee and \$10,000 for serving as the chair of our nominating and corporate governance committee; - for Dr. Graves, \$45,000 for serving as a member of our board, \$12,500 for serving as our independent lead director until May 2021, \$17,500 for serving as chairman of our board since May 2021, \$17,500 for serving as the chair of our compensation and talent strategy committee, \$5,000 for serving as a member of our research and development committee and \$10,000 for serving as a member of our special litigation committee; - for Ms. Henderson, \$45,000 for serving as a member of our board, \$20,000 for serving as the chair of our audit committee, \$5,000 for serving as a member of our nominating and corporate governance committee, \$10,000 for serving as a member of our compensation and talent strategy committee and \$20,000 for serving as the chair of our special litigation committee; and - for Dr. Roberts, \$45,000 for serving as a member of our board, \$5,000 for serving as a member of our nominating and corporate governance committee, \$10,000 for serving as a member of our audit committee, \$10,000 for serving as a member of our compensation and talent strategy committee and \$10,000 for serving as the chair of our research and development committee. - (2) The amounts reported in the "Stock Awards" and "Option Awards" columns reflect the aggregate fair value of share-based compensation awarded during the year computed in accordance with the provisions of ASC Topic 718.
+See Note 2 to our audited financial statements appearing in our Annual Report on Form 10-K for the year ended December 31, 2021, which was filed with the SEC on February 24, 2022, regarding assumptions underlying the valuation of equity awards.
+The awards to all the non-employee directors who received stock or option awards were made in connection with our 2021 annual meeting of stockholders. - (3) The compensation paid to Dr. Guyer consisted of (i) \$248,269 paid to Dr. Guyer in 2021 for his salary as executive chairman of our company until May 2021, and (ii) \$583,333 paid to Dr. Guyer in 2021 for his service as senior advisor following his departure from our board of directors in 2021.
+See "Executive Compensation-Material Terms of Employment Agreements-Dr. Guyer's Transition to Senior Advisor" for a description of Dr. Guyer's consulting arrangement.
+Dr. Guyer did not receive any additional compensation in 2021 for his service as a member of our board.